meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 ## Subscription Provisioning

 To provide Azure Subscription for your organization's meshProjects, meshcloud supports using Enterprise Enrollment or allocating from a pool of pre-provisioned subscriptions.
+Operators can find the corresponding configuration options in the [Provisioning Configuration Reference](./meshstack.azure.config.md#provisioning-configuration).

 ### Enterprise Enrollment Account

 meshcloud can automatically provision new subscriptions from an Enterprise Enrollment Account owned by your organization.
 This is suitable for large organizations that have a Microsoft Enterprise Agreement, Microsoft Customer Agreement or a Microsoft Partner Agreement and want to provide a large number of subscriptions in a fully automated fashion.

-> Microsoft currently has limitation of a [maximum of 500 Subscriptions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/programmatically-create-subscription?tabs=rest#limitations-of-azure-enterprise-subscription-creation-api) per Enrollment Account (EA).
+> Microsoft currently has limitation of a [maximum of 2000 Subscriptions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/programmatically-create-subscription?tabs=rest#limitations-of-azure-enterprise-subscription-creation-api) per Enrollment Account (EA).
 It's therefore possible to configure meshStack to consume subscriptions from multiple EA's for the same [meshPlatform](./meshcloud.platform-location.md).
 Please contact our experts for more details.

 #### Setting up the Enrollment Account